A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Applicability and Limitations

 \subsubsection{Combined Lognormal and Pareto Distribution}

 The combined Lognormal-Pareto distribution provides further insights into the model’s limitations.
 The KS statistic of \(0.4438\) and a \(p\)-value of \(0.0000\) confirm discrepancies in the tails, as shown in Figure~\ref{fig:combined_comparison}.
-While the model effectively captures the central distribution characteristics, rare and extreme events are underrepresented.
-Increasing latent space dimensionality and introducing loss functions that prioritize tail accuracy could enhance the model's robustness~\cite{Bengio_et_al2013}.
-This is critical for ensuring accurate modeling in reinsurance applications, where extreme events heavily influence financial stability.
+While the hybrid distribution reproduces the central body effectively, the generated data consistently fails to capture the probability of rare catastrophic claims.
+This underrepresentation implies that capital requirements estimated using such a model may be biased downward, potentially leading to solvency shortfalls if used without adjustment.
+Increasing latent dimensionality and introducing loss functions that explicitly weight tail events could enhance robustness~\cite{Bengio_et_al2013}.
+This refinement is especially important in reinsurance, where solvency and capital requirements are disproportionately driven by extreme losses.
+Practical implementations could draw on existing actuarial approaches to extreme value theory (EVT) and tail risk measures, such as CVaR, to guide loss weighting in training~\cite{McNeil2015,Rockafellar2000}.